pan-webis-de/burrows02/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> J.F.
-Burrows. ['Delta': A measure of stylistic difference and a guide to likely authorship](http://llc.oxfordjournals.org/content/17/3/267.full.pdf).
+> John F. Burrows. ['Delta': A measure of stylistic difference and a guide to likely authorship](http://llc.oxfordjournals.org/content/17/3/267.full.pdf).
 Literary and Linguistic Computing, 17(3), 267-287, 2002 [[paper](http://llc.oxfordjournals.org/content/17/3/267.full.pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in